Tao-Xia/Chemically-Intuitive-Graph-Transformer/README.md

 # Chemically Intuitive Graph Transformer Based on Valence Bond Theory
 This is the official implement of chemically intuitive graph transformer to predict the valence bond(vb) structure weight and select the important vb structures to construct compact wavefunction within chemical accuracy compared to full structure calculation.

+For more details about valence bond theory and XMVB, please refer to [XMVB Documentation](https://xacs.xmu.edu.cn/docs/xmvb/)

 > This implement is based on GraphGPS [Rampasek et al., 2022.](https://github.com/rampasek/GraphGPS)

+## Usage
-You can predict on specific active space.
+1. You can predict on specific structure subspace.
 ```python
 # 1. define the molecule (xyz format and gamess format are supported)
 molecule = """